rifaterdemsahin/SonarQube/8_Packing/2_scripts/generator/1_outline_submitted.md

 LO2+LO3

 At CodeWave Inc., a code quality-first company, developers must catch issues early.
-You’ve been asked to set up automated SonarQube scanning in your repository to detect code smells, bugs, and vulnerabilities with every commit or pull request.
+You've been asked to set up automated SonarQube scanning in your repository to detect code smells, bugs, and vulnerabilities with every commit or pull request.

 Scenario: